mookupeeman/EmojiDetection/README.md

 # EmojiDetection
-Using Basic ML model, Mediapipe and OpenCV, created a music suggestion tool by detecting emotions.
+This contains the code to detect emojis, by using ML model to train them, and infer the emojis once trained.
+Using Mediapipe and OpenCV modules